larq/larq/docs/models/examples.md

 average_pool_8_features = model.predict(x)
 ```

-## Fine-tune Bi-Real Net on a new set of classes
+## Fine-tune BinaryDenseNet-45 on a new set of classes

 ```python
 import tensorflow as tf